 While there is a lot of excitement around blockchain with regard to how blockchain can break down barriers, improve trust, and enhance traceability and transparency of transactions, a PWC survey notes that regulatory uncertainty is a key concern that mars the development of blockchain projects, followed by the lack of trust, and interoperability.
 Blockchain regulation is something that has seen a lot of knee-jerk reactions from governments in different parts of the world.
 Regulators worldwide have shown a mixed reaction to tokens and initial coin offerings (ICOs).

 Malta along with Switzerland and Singapore has moved toward forming regulations on tokens to speed the growth of blockchain development.
-The US on the other hand has shown a typical agnostic approach to regulation, leaving it to the different states to come up with their own regulations.
-The official People’s Daily of China on the other hand, called for regulation of blockchain technology at the domestic level.
+The US, on the other hand, has shown a typical agnostic approach to regulation, leaving it to the different states to come up with their own regulations.
+The official People’s Daily of China, called for the regulation of blockchain technology at the domestic level.
 The Chinese Communist Party’s official media, however, doubled down on the government’s commitment to harnessing the technology’s benefits.